HorridModz/Gameguardian-All-Updates-Scipt-Generator/README.md

 These changes are permanent.
 If you would like to change logging level for a single run of the tool (such as enabling verbose mode), make the change with `change_logging_level`, then set it back afterward.

 > [!NOTE]
 > Logging configuration is stored in a config file (`loggingconfig.json`).
 If you move the .exe file to a new location, make sure to also copy this config file so you do not lose your logging preferences.
+In the Android APK, you do not have to worry about this.

 # Building

 > [!NOTE]
 > If you're editing the code of the tool itself, feel free to modify the generated script template; it is at `src/resources/script_template.lua`.
 However, make sure to minify the edited template (use https://www.minifier.org/lua-minifier) and paste that into `minified_script_template.lua` so both the minified and un-minified versions reflect your changes.

+Builds are generated via **[pyinstaller](https://pyinstaller.org/en/stable/)** on Windows and Linux.
+The Android build uses **[Buildozer](https://buildozer.readthedocs.io/en/latest/]**.

 To build, first make sure that you have [Python 3](https://www.python.org/downloads/) installed.